tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/iOS SDK/对象操作/上传与复制对象_intl_en.md

 // Bucket name in the format: `BucketName-APPID` putObject.bucket = "examplebucket-1250000000";
 // Content of the object to be uploaded.
-You can pass variables of the `NSData*` or `NSURL*` type. let dataBody:NSData? = "wrwrwrwrwrw".data(using: .utf8) as NSData?;
+You can pass variables of the `NSData*` or `NSURL*` type let dataBody:NSData? = "wrwrwrwrwrw".data(using: .utf8) as NSData?;
 putObject.body =  dataBody!;

 // Object key, i.e., the full path of a COS object.
-If the object is in a directory, the path should be "dir1/object1". putObject.object = "exampleobject";
+If the object is in a directory, the path should be "video/xxx/movie.mp4" putObject.object = "exampleobject";
 putObject.finishBlock = {(result,error) in
     if let result = result {